bryanwhiting/blog/creative/poem-the-dove-evermore.md

 Crapping on my kitchen floor!!
 Right next to the. bathroom..door...
 I just cannot believe for sure.
+Not another chore.
+I just mopped there, I can assure.
 I feel denial swelling more.
-  That creature must be *her* Adore.
+  *That* creature must be *her* Adore.

 Then in Jan the rain starts stalling.
 On my chest, her eyes are falling,